desktop/desktop/docs/process/testing.md

     - [ ] Links to release notes, terms, licenses
     - [ ] Clicking the version number copies to clipboard
     - [ ] If build is "old", error message displays warning user to "... manually check for updates".
+      - [ ] Clicking `Check for updates` button produces "read-only volume" error message, with link for help
     - [ ] Clicking `Check for updates` button timestamps last attempt
       - [ ] If update available, `Install Update` button will quit app and install update
       - [ ] If update available, download banner is present in main window with `restart` and `what’s new` links